fabioalmcosta/RemindMe/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/your-username/ReminderMe/releases) page.
+1. Download the latest release from the [Releases](https://github.com/your-username/RemindMe/releases) page.
 2. Extract the contents of the downloaded ZIP file.
 3. Open a command prompt or terminal.
-4. Navigate to the directory containing the ReminderMe.exe file.
+4. Navigate to the directory containing the RemindMe.exe file.
 5. Follow the usage instructions mentioned above.

 ## License